mikebronner/laravel-caffeine/README.md

 ## Implementation
 To achieve this, we are sending a caffeine-drip (a request at regular intervals) to keep the session from timing out.
 This is only implemented on pages with a `_token` field, so all other pages will time-out as normal.
+In the case that you have javascript templates, you can set the drip to occur on every page by using the 'dripOnEveryPage' config option.

 ## Reasoning
 I chose this approach to keep the integrity of site-security, by avoiding the following: